-During this time (2019-21) UO Housing will construct a new 650 bed residence hall on the "Humpy Lumpy" site south of Hamilton Hall.
-Walton Hall will then be demolished and two new fully code compliant buildings will be constructed on the Walton site (2021-23).
+University Housing has finished the first phase of the construction project with the completion of the new DeNorval Unthank, Jr. Hall.
+Starting in fall of 2021, Unthank Hall will house approximately 700 student residents on the prior "Humpy Lumpy" site south of Hamilton Hall.
+In the next phase, two new fully code compliant buildings will be constructed on the prior Walton Hall site (2021-23).
 The final phase will be the demolition of Hamilton Hall.
-The three new buildings will have fully compliant fire protection systems, based on NFPA and Oregon Fire Code standards.
+Unthank Hall and the two future buildings at the prior Walton Hall site will have fully compliant fire protection systems, based on NFPA and Oregon Fire Code standards.